croweman/node-in-memory-cache/README.md

     .create([options]);
 ```

-Creates a new cacher instance.
+Creates a new cache instance.

 ### options
  - `clone`: (default: `true`) Defines whether objects should be cloned when set in and retrieved from cache.
- - `id`: The id of the cacher (string value).
+ - `id`: The id of the cache (string value).
  - `storeUndefinedObjects`: (default: false) Defines whether undefined objects should be stored in memory.
  - `ttl`: (default: `0`) Defines in seconds how long an object should be stored in memory.
    `0` = Forever